EricErChinAnn/project_01/README.md

 ## Features

-- [ ] Search
+- [x] Search
     * User can interact with text input and the dropdown list for define their search.
     * Search results of nearby Gym & Studio within 10km radius and display markers for each.
     * Show image and reviews (if any) about selected marker as a popup.
 <br><br>

-- [ ] Food Search
+- [x] Food Search
     * Search for food center within a 500m radius (shown on map) of the selected location.
     * Display map markers of food center found.
     * Popup to display infomation and image of food center
 <br><br>

-- [ ] Weather Display
+- [x] Weather Display
     * Display a 2 hourly real-time track of the current weather of a location.
     * Weather will be accurate within a 3km radius (shown on map).
 <br><br>

-- [ ] Health Tracking
+- [x] Personal Health Tracking
-* User can login to have a more personalized experience.
+    * User can login or create a new account to have a more personalized experience.
     * Training schedule can be track to provide better pre-workout planning.
-* A easy to understand visual display.
+    * A easy to understand visual display using charts.
 <br><br>

+- [ ] Auto Pathing
+    * Show user the way to get to the location they want
+    * Choice of transportation eg. Walking, Public Transport or Personal Vehicles
+<br><br>

+- [ ] GPS Location Tracking
+    * Allow user to use their own location
+    * Provide a more accurate search and pathing results
+<br><br>

+<p align="right">(<a href="#healthmax"> Back to top </a>)</p>

+## Built With
+* Visual Studio Code (html,css,js files)
+    - A free and easy to use coding programme for beginners

+* Leaflet
+    - Well written documentation and multiple videos tutorials regarding the use of their map add-ons

+* Bootstrap
+    - Designed to enable responsive development of mobile-first websites

+* Animate.CSS
+    - Easy way to make web pages more dynamic and engaging

+* ApexCharts
+    - Enable creation beautiful and interactive visualizations of data

+* CLIP STUDIO PAINT
+    - Selections of varying feature create by the software and users

 <p align="right">(<a href="#healthmax"> Back to top </a>)</p>